StevChen/DecisionTree-ID3-/README.md

 ## Decision Tree Agorithm ID3(completed), C4.5(partial); with prune

-Environment: Python 3.7
+Environment: Python 3.7 <br />
-Libs: Numpy, Pandas
+Libs: Numpy, Pandas <br />
-(optional): Networkx, pyGraphviz
+Output the Diagram: Networkx, pyGraphviz

 ---
 The implementation of the ID3 algorithm from scratch.